MorleyB/petri-nets/README.md

 This mini project is a design studio for modeling and simulating petri nets.
 The domain consists of tokens, places and transitions with arcs to connect these elements.

 Petri nets are used to describe concurrent event and distributed systems.
 They provide a mathematical construct that can help to plan workflows or present data on complicated systems.
+They can also be used to describe more simplistic domains such as vending machines, processing a payment and a delivery system.

 ## Installation
 - [NodeJS](https://nodejs.org/en/) (LTS recommended or v16.13.1)